gerstrong/Commander-Genius/readme.txt

    What can I do to restore the normal mode?

 A: You can delete "cgenius.cfg" or change it the way you need it!
 Just put "opengl = 0" and it should normal with your previous settings.
-I'm going to fix that soon!
+We are working on a solution for that!
 The white screen means, that your graphic card doesn't support NPOT Textures, which is required.
-A video card with OpenGL 2.0 or later support should not have that problem anymore.
+   A video card with OpenGL 2.0 or later support should not have that problem.

 Q: Why not to use POT-Textures?
 A: Because it requires more memory to write, and the game would get slower than with software rendering.
-   I'm working on a new method to get it working with POT Textures and faster, but for now I cannot support it.
+   We are working on a new method to get it working with POT Textures and faster, but for now we cannot support it.

 Q: Commander Genius is slow?
 Please help!
-A: You can increase the frameskip under settings->video what is very recommended for any system.
+A: You can decrease the fps under settings->video what is very recommended for any system.
 OpenGL may also help, but you must have a gfx-card that support NPOT-Textures.
    (OpenGL 2.0 or later).
 Try to lower the resolution, a lower filter, or decrease some stuff in the sound section.
    Stereo sound requires additional calculations than mono sound.
 There are many things you can do, to speed up